No, I dislike poorly built, overpriced, underperforming turntables, and most of those are belt drives.

 That being said, the Luxman PD-350 isn’t your regular belt-drive turntable, and this is important.
 Good belt-drive decks are excellent, but many are ordinary and far surpassed by direct-drive machines.
 Far too many people have spent far too long reading about hi-fi rather than experiencing it, and as a result, they have no clue about what’s actually good.

-I enjoy the honesty and simplicity of older Rega Planar machines.
-I love decks like the Pioneer PL-514, Technics SL-23 and Kenwood KD-2055, just to name a few.
-What I don’t like is crappy turntables, no matter how their platters are driven.
+I enjoy the honesty and simplicity of older Rega Planar machines, and I love decks like the Pioneer PL-514, Technics SL-23 and Kenwood KD-2055, Thorens TD-150, Thorens TD-125, just to name a few.
+What I don’t like is wobbly, overpriced, underperforming belt drives, or crappy turntables full stop, no matter how their platters are driven.

 Discover more from LiQUiD AUDiO